bimdata/documentation-old/doc_sphinx/viewer/utils.rst

 .. code-block:: javascript

     /**
-     * Get the first ancestor of an object with a specific type.
+     * Get the first ancestor of an object with a specific IfcType.
      * @param {string} id - an object id.
-     * @param {string} type - an object type.
+     * @param {string} type - an IfcType.
-     * @return {object} the first ancestor of the object with a specific type.
+     * @return {object} the first ancestor of the object with a specific IfcType.
      */
     getObjectAncestorByType(id, type);

 .. code-block:: javascript

     /**
-     * Get the first ancestor of an object with the type "storey".
+     * Get the first ancestor of an object with the IfcType "storey".
+     * It is aquivalent to getObjectAncestorByType(id, "storey");
      * @param {string} id - an object id.
-     * @return {object} the first ancestor of the object with the type "storey".
+     * @return {object} the first ancestor of the object with the IfcType "storey".
      */
     getObjectStorey(id);

 .. code-block:: javascript

     /**
-     * Get the first ancestor of an object with the type "space".
+     * Get the first ancestor of an object with the IfcType "space".
+     * It is aquivalent to getObjectAncestorByType(id, "space");
      * @param {string} id - an object id.
-     * @return {object} the first ancestor of the object with the type "space".
+     * @return {object} the first ancestor of the object with the IfcType "space".
      */
     getObjectSpace(id);